mariano-perez-rodriguez/draupnir/README.md

 We took Draupnir's ability to multiply itself as a metaphor for the RNG in question to _split_ according to different sub-salts given.
-In all truth, this is a property of the _sponge_ construction, not specific to Draupnir itself, but since the name is as cool as the hypothetical son of James Bond and Riddick would be, it kinda stuck.
+In all truth, this is a property of the _sponge_ construction, not specific to Draupnir itself, but since the name is as cool as the hypothetical son of James Bond and Lagertha would be, it kinda stuck.

+Incidentally, Draupnir's symbol is the [Othala rune](https://en.wikipedia.org/wiki/Othala_rune), commonly associated with Odin (the owner of the ring in qustion).

 ## Usage